 Coronavirus (COVID-19) and Isle Royale National Park

-Impact on Isle Royale National Park Summer 2020 Island Visitation:
+Impact on Isle Royale National Park Summer 2020: Island Access Reopened June 26, 2020

 Impact on NPS Facilities and Services

-Visitors can be assured that facilities and services in national parks, including lodges, restaurants, and shuttles, continue to monitor conditions and maintain high standards related to the health and wellness of staff and visitors.
+Visitors can be assured that facilities and service providers in national parks continue to monitor conditions and maintain high standards related to the health and wellness of staff and visitors.
 Park and concession staff are working to maintain clean and healthy facilities in parks in accordance with CDC guidance.